pageboard/pagecut/README.md

   renders a block to editable DOM

-The `edit` method must return a DOM with `block-content` attributes placed on DOM Nodes that have editable content.
+The `edit` method must return a DOM with `block-content` attributes placed on DOM Nodes that have editable content, and does not need to actually merge the block content into it (it's done automatically).

+The `view` method, on the other hand, can merge the content the way it wants, or add `block-content` attributes and let the merge be done automatically.

 It can also place a `block-handle` boolean attribute on a DOM Node to facilitate selection and drag and drop of the block DOM representation.